The Best Student Checking Accounts of September 2024

 You don’t want to be forced to visit your bank every time you need to do something basic like transfer money.

-Also look for additional features, like setting up automatic transfers or account alerts.
+Also, look for additional features, like setting up automatic transfers or account alerts.
 These can help you keep track of your money and avoid overdrawing your account, which can result in nasty fees.

-Features like Zelle, which lets you send money to friends, can be very important for college students.
+Features like Zelle, which lets you send money to friends, is very important for college students.
 Inevitably, you’ll go out for dinner and have to send money to someone to cover your portion of the bill.
 If you live with roommates, it can also be a good way to pay your part of the utility or internet bills.

 Whatever account you choose, make sure it gives you the online and mobile features that you expect to use on a regular basis.